rderoldan1/rails_country_select/README.md

 # RailsCountrySelect

-This project is based on Rails 2 plugin created by LukeCarrier [rails-country-select](https://github.com/rderoldan1/rails-country-select/blob/master/lib/country_definitions.rb)
+Rails 3 gem for Select tag in order to choose a country in your forms, provides 4 options.

-Select tag in order to choose a country in your forms, provides 4 options.
+*This project is based on Rails 2 plugin created by LukeCarrier [rails-country-select](https://github.com/rderoldan1/rails-country-select/blob/master/lib/country_definitions.rb)*

 1. Country Name.
 2. Cod